Prehistory Expeditions

 2015-2016, Second Grade

 Imagine unlocking the mysteries of the universe just by looking at the night sky.
-In this expedition, second graders listened to ancient stories from all over the world about the mysteries of the moon.
-They heard the unique story of one astronomer and how he saw the universe in a new way.
-Students made careful observations of the sky, looking for how the universe is organized around simple rules.
-Resources such as local experts and the planetarium drove their research as they learned more about the moon and its relationship to the sun, earth, and universe at large.
-With plenty of observational drawing, journal writing, and playing with scientific models, the second grade developed into young astronomers.
-They also partnered with third graders to share what they learned and have deeper discussions about our solar system.
+In this expedition, the second graders listened to ancient stories from all over the world about the mysteries of the moon.
+They heard the unique story of one astronomer who saw the universe in a new way.
+The students made careful observations of the sky, looking for how the universe is organized around simple rules.
+Local experts and planetarium visits drove their research as they learned more about the moon and its relationship to the sun, earth, and universe at large.
+With plenty of observational drawing, journal writing, and playing with scientific models, the second grade class developed into young astronomers.
+They also partnered with the third grade class to share what they learned and have deeper discussions about our solar system.

 Build Me a River!